Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

 </details>

 There are a few ways we could process the grid representation.
-Assuming we write a function `convert_maze_to_graph` that takes a maze grid `maze` as input and returns an adjacency list of nodes, represented by a tuple of its row and column, and the list of adjacent nodes, think about what the steps to convert the maze to a graph might be.
+Assuming we write a function `convert_maze_to_graph` that takes a maze grid `maze` as input and returns an adjacency list of nodes, each node represented by a tuple of its row and column, and the list of adjacent nodes, think about what the steps to convert the maze to a graph might be.
 Then take a look at our steps!

 <br />